gfox72/DOCTEST/DIP-1.md

   * **Active** – This is similar to Final, but denotes an DIP which may be updated without changing its DIP number.
   * **Superseded** – An DIP which was previously final but is no longer considered state-of-the-art.
 Another DIP will be in Final status and reference the Superseded DIP.

-# EIP Header Preamble <a name="DIPPreamble"></a>
+# DIP Header Preamble <a name="DIPPreamble"></a>
-Each EIP must begin with an RFC 822 style header preamble, preceded and followed by three hyphens (`---`).
+Each DIP must begin with an RFC 822 style header preamble, preceded and followed by three hyphens (`---`).
 The headers must appear in the following order.
 Headers marked with “*” are optional and are described below.
 All other headers are required.

-`eip:` (this is determined by the EIP editor)
+`dip:` (this is determined by the DIP editor)

 `title:`